 Naturally, this is a very tricky thing, and overstating our ability to deal with this knotty problem would be a big mistake.
 Thankfully, many organizations care about intervention effectiveness as well, such as GiveWell and 3IE impact, so we are not alone in our effort to gather information on effective interventions.

-Without getting into too much detail: Kinder gathers evidence about interventions (such as malaria bed nets or deworming pills) in a database.
+Without getting into too much detail: Kinder asks charitable organisations to share evidence about their interventions (such as malaria bed nets or deworming pills), adds additional evidence and stores it all in an Evidence Database.
 We are most interested in interventions with rich quality evidence stating a positive effect.
 When organizations are added to our portal, the corresponding information on programs is cross-referenced with our Evidence Database.
 Any shining examples of effectiveness pop up?
 You will be sure to see them featured on our Kinder platforms!

 How we will improve